Bazdi/zeiterfassung1337/OPTIMIZATIONS.md

 3. Add `revalidate`/tagged caching for read endpoints; call `revalidateTag()` after writes.
 4. Review Prisma queries for `select/include` usage and add missing indexes based on query patterns.
 5. Optimize hero image and critical font loading.
+ 6. Add `loading.tsx`/`error.tsx` to critical segments for better streaming UX.
+ 7. Replace internal API fetches in RSC with direct lib/DB calls where appropriate.

 ---

 Use this guide as a living document.
 As patterns emerge (e.g., frequent filters on specific fields), update Prisma indexes and caching tags accordingly.